Mungert69/NetworkMonitorLLM/README.md

 * **Add a new tool/expert**: Create a new `ToolsBuilder` and plug it into the relevant runner.
 * **Add new message types**: Extend `RabbitListener` and `LLMService`.

+## Connect expert N-shot
+The connect expert uses a separate N-shot flow to reflect periodic connect behavior and the `{ConnectType}Connect` class pattern.

 ---

 # History Display Names